Professor Rachel Chu

 - The Ghost: In the film.

 - Nice Guy: Very much different from his wife.

-- Only Sane Man: Tries his hardest to curb Eleanor and her friends' crazed prejudices over Rachel.
+- Only Sane Man: Throughout the first book, he tries his hardest to curb Eleanor and her friends' crazed prejudices over Rachel.
 It doesn't work.

 - Outnumbered Sibling: Su Yi's only son.

 - Parents as People: He's more level-headed and open-minded than his wife but a flashback in Rich People Problems reveals that he and Eleanor had a massive argument after a family friend and her husband confronted them angrily (alluding to possible infidelities) that scared Nick enough to run away to Colin's grandmother's house where she kept him until Su Yi sent for him.

 - Screw This, I'm Outta Here!: Left Singapore for Australia because he didn't want to be caught up in the family squabbles.
 When he receives 30% of the shares in Tyersall Park after Su Yi dies, he gives them all to Nick (who was probably going to get them anyways) because he doesn't really care for the place, but he knows Nick does.